New path opened between Coalburn and Lesmahagow

 The project was managed by Community Action Lanarkshire, a project of the Rural Development Trust and construction completed by MaM Contracting.
 Construction funding was provided by South Lanarkshire Scotland Renewable Energy Fund (REF) via OnPath Middlemuir Windfarm and Walking Scotland’s Ian Findlay Path Fund.

-Maintenance of the path will be provided by Coalburn Community Action Group, who have long campaigned for the upgrade of the path and have received support from Hagshaw Hill Trust and REF for equipment and machinery.
+Maintenance of the path will be provided by Coalburn Community Action Group, who have long campaigned for the upgrade of the path and have received support from Hagshaw Hill Trust and REF for equipment and machinery, to support annual maintenance activities linked to landowner path agreements.

 A path between Coalburn and Douglas is also currently in construction and will be opened in two phases.